Nelson-Gon/manymodelr/README.md

   - **`agg_by_group`**

-As one can guess from the name, this function provides an easy way to manipulate grouped data.
+As can be guessed from the name, this function provides an easy way to manipulate grouped data.
 We can for instance find the number of observations in the iris data set.
 The formula takes the form `x~y` where `y` is the grouping variable(in this case `Species`).
 One can